| OVERVIEW HISTORY ACTORS MAPS DIMENSIONS: ecosystemwildlife

 .and thus handicap its

+ability to effectuate species recovery".
 The ruling has enabled other recovery efforts, such as the northern

 aplomado falcon in new Mexico and grizzly bears in the Selway-Bitterroot